Stone Age West Asia

 Once they were settled down, some of these people, called the Natufians (nah-TOOF-ee-uns), began to farm a little, but in a simple way.
 They had tame dogs.
 They traded with other villages for obsidian, jewels, and salt.
 They built stone temples for their gods.
 This might be the time that the Bible remembers as the Garden of Eden.

-Now that they couldn’t travel to hunt anymore, people also began to tame animals so they would always have them around their houses.
-By the time of these villages, West Asian farmers were also growing a lot of different crops including, for example, figs, almonds, lentils, apples, and opium.
-People had also domesticated (tamed) sheep, goats, cattle, and pigs.
+Now they couldn’t travel to hunt anymore, because they had to look after their farms.
+So people also began to tame animals so they would always have them around their houses.
+West Asian people domesticated (tamed) sheep, and goats, and they got domesticated cattle and pigs from their neighbors

 Ancient Agriculture: From Foraging to Farming, by Michael and Mary Woods (2000).
 For middle schoolers, with plenty of information about how farming got started, and how it worked.